 - 2 Tablespoons lard , or preferred fat of choice such as avocado oil

 - 1 Tablespoon apple cider vinegar

-- 1 Tablespoon tapioca flour (also called tapioca starch); omit for GAPS
+- 1 Tablespoon tapioca flour (also called tapioca starch); omit for Keto and GAPS

 - 1 + ½ teaspoon sea salt , separated